qstommyshu/simple-chat/README.md

 ### Project details

-This is a mini-challenge project for hiring purposes.
-It is a web application that takes in a url and create a knowledge chatbot to answer users questions.
+Simple-chat is a web application that takes in a url and create a knowledge chatbot to answer users questions.

 #### Frontend solved challenges:
 1. React state management, State Management with Redux.